willdady/foreman/README.md

 An executor is responsible for executing jobs on behalf of a foreman agent.

 Foreman manages Docker as it's job executor.
+A custom bridge network is created on start-up which all containers created by foreman are added to.
+By default the network is named `foreman`.
+This can be changed via the `core.network_name` configuration option.

 ## Sequence diagram